-- Additional support equipment or resources, depending on individual needs e.g. Numicon, writing slopes, visual support. - Seeking additional advice from outside agencies e.g. Cognition and Learning. - Running interventions (requires adult time and may require resources to be bought, training to be delivered).
+- Additional support equipment or resources, depending on individual needs e.g. Numicon, writing slopes, visual support. - Seeking additional advice from outside agencies. - Running interventions (requires adult time and may require resources to be bought, training to be delivered).

 Where necessary (and possible) additional funding is applied for from county, either Higher Needs Funding or application for EHC Plan.